 research project

 Kōhanga pēpi kōura

-Creating pēpi kōura nurseries to protect against a changing climate This action research project supports the restoration of our taonga species, kōura (red rock lobster or crayfish), in a changing climate.
-Existing research on kōura is primarily focussed on commercial fisheries, which are governed and assessed by western science.
-In contrast, our research looks to...
+Creating pēpi kōura nurseries to protect against a changing climate This action research project supported the restoration of our taonga species, kōura (red rock lobster or crayfish), in a changing climate.
+Existing research on kōura has been primarily focussed on commercial fisheries, which are governed and assessed by western science.
+In contrast, our research sought...
 Read more »...

+research project